New-Generation Governance, Risk and Compliance are critical in SAP Environment

 - Knowing which terminal is used by the user to access SAP and highlighting any activity from a different (non-trusted) terminal.

-In our increasingly fast-paced world, there is a strong correlation between successful GRC and levels of business-user engagement in SAP organizations.
+In our increasingly fast-paced world, there is a strong correlation between successful GRC and levels of business-user engagement in SAP organisations.
 Therefore, the evaluation of tools in terms of attributes which contribute to business user engagement is an appropriate evaluation tactic to employ.